sjlloyd07/portfolio_projects/retail_sales/README.md

 ### Overview

-The owners of a retail store request answers to the following questions they have about the sales data from their store.
-The sales data contains transaction records that include invoice details by line item and customer location.
+The stakeholders of a retail store request the following information about their store's sales data.
+The raw sales data consists of timestamped invoices that contain customer and product details.

 ### Deliverables
 * Total sales.